Skip to Content

 • Calculate how many hours they’ll need to work at their current job, or with the current average income for teens

-• Create a savings goal (follow the detailed instructions in this article on how to save up for an iPhone as a kid), to help focus their efforts + motivate them to keep going until you can buy what you want
+• Create a savings goal (follow the detailed instructions in this article on how to save up for an iPhone as a kid), to help focus their efforts + motivate them to keep going until they can buy what you want

 • Reduce the cost of what you want by using a coupon to buy it